Stephen Decatur: Quasi-War

-By July 1, 1799, United States had been refitted and repaired and commenced its mission to patrol the south Atlantic coast and West Indies in search of French ships which were preying on American merchant vessels.
-After completing this mission the ship was taken to Norfolk, Virginia, for minor repairs and then set sail for Newport, Rhode Island, arriving on September 12.
+By July 1, 1799, United States had been refitted and repaired and commenced its mission to patrol the South Atlantic coast and West Indies in search of French ships which were preying on American merchant vessels.
+After completing this mission the ship was taken to Norfolk, Virginia, for minor repairs, and then set sail for Newport, Rhode Island, arriving on September 12.
 While the ship was berthed there, Commodore Barry received orders to prepare for a voyage to transport two U.S. envoys to Spain and on December 3 sailed on United States for Lisbon via England.
-During the crossing the ship encountered gale force winds, and at their insistence the two envoys were dropped off at the nearest port in England.
+During the crossing the ship encountered gale force winds, and at their insistence, the two envoys were dropped off at the nearest port in England.
 Upon returning home and arriving on the Delaware River on April 3, 1800, it was discovered that United States had incurred damage from the storms she had weathered at sea.
 Consequently, the vessel was taken up the Delaware to Chester, Pennsylvania, for repairs.
 Not wanting to remain with United States during the months of repairs and outfitting, Decatur obtained a transfer to the brig USS Norfolk under the command of Thomas Calvert.
 In May the Norfolk sailed to the West Indies to patrol its waters looking for French privateers and men-of-war.
 During the months that followed 25 armed enemy craft were captured or destroyed.
 With orders to rendezvous with merchantmen bound for America, Norfolk continued on to Cartagena (Colombia) with orders to escort the ships back to the United States, protecting them from pirates and privateers.

-Decatur transferred back to United States by June 1800; with extra guns and sails and improved structure the refurbished ship made her way down the Delaware River.
-Aboard ship at this time were Decatur's former classmates Lieutenant Charles Stewart and Midshipman Richard Somers, along with Lieutenant James Barron.
+Decatur transferred back to United States by June 1800; with extra guns and sails and improved structure, the refurbished ship made her way down the Delaware River.
+Aboard the ship at this time were Decatur's former classmates Lieutenant Charles Stewart and Midshipman Richard Somers, along with Lieutenant James Barron.

 Following the Quasi-War, the U.S. Navy underwent a significant reduction of active ships and officers; Decatur was one of the few selected to remain commissioned.
 By the time hostilities with France came to a close, America had a renewed appreciation for the value of a navy.
 By 1801 the American Navy consisted of 42 naval vessels, three of which were USS President, Constellation and USS Chesapeake.